inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 ```

 ## Running the Simulation
-Here is the code required to run the simulation using the Inductiva API:
+Below is the code required to run the simulation using the Inductiva API.

+In this example, we're using a cloud machine (`c2d-highcpu-16`) equipped with 16 virtual CPUs, comparable
+in performance to a typical laptop.

 ```python
 """AMR-Wind example."""